vavardan/OCI-DNS-view/README.md

 &nbsp;

 ### Overview
-This addon is designed to provide central managment of the OCI private DNS service from the Hub VCN and by central Network team.
+This addon is designed to provide central management of the OCI private DNS service from the Hub VCN and by central Network team.
+This add-on is designed to allow the OCI Private DNS service to be managed centrally from the VCN of the hub, by a central team.

 &nbsp;